Aviation Boatswain's Mates (AB) play a major part in launching and recovering naval aircraft quickly and safely from land or ships.

 Aerographer's Mates (AG) are trained in meteorology and the use of aerological instruments that monitor air pressure, temperature, humidity, wind speed, and direction.
 They prepare weather maps and forecasts and can analyze atmospheric conditions to determine the best flight levels for aircraft.
 An AG can measure wind and air density to aid the accuracy of anti-aircraft firing, shore bombardment and delivery of weapons by aircraft.

-Aviation Structural Mechanics (AM) maintain all aircraft main and auxiliary hydraulic power systems, actuating subsystems, landing gear, and utility systems throughout the aircraft.
+Aviation Structural Mechanics (AM/NDI) (AME) maintain all aircraft main and auxiliary hydraulic power systems, actuating subsystems, landing gear, and utility systems throughout the aircraft.
 Responsible for maintenance on the aircraft fuselage (mainframe) wings airfoils, and associated fixed and moveable surfaces and flight controls.
 They work on systems such as air conditioning, heating, pressurization and oxygen, and ejection seat systems.

 Aviation Ordnancemen (AO) operate and handle aviation ordnance equipment.
 They are responsible for the maintenance of guns, bombs, torpedoes, rockets, and missiles.
 Their duties include the stowing, issuing, and loading of munitions and small arms.